 It was a turning point in Nichole’s life, but she kept her drive and perseverance, despite the difficulty she now faced.
 She was told she may never walk again, but she is determined to never give up, saying, “I know that one day I will stand up on my own two feet and take steps by myself.
 When someone limits my ability to do something, I will turn around, work my hardest, and show them that their negativity doesn’t have a place in my life.”

 Ultimately, her goal is to help others who have Transverse Myelitis or other challenges get through the rough patches and let them know that a full life is still possible, even in a wheelchair.
 She wants to use her education and experience to inspire others as a leader of a nonprofit foundation or charity.
-In the meantime, she also spends her free time writing on her website and blog at www.shewillnotfall.com.
+In the meantime, she also spends her free time writing on her blog.

 Transverse Myelitis is a neurological disease where the spinal cord becomes inflamed.
 Those affected will usually experience the symptoms suddenly or over a short period of time (usually within days) at the onset.
 Signs of Transverse Myelitis include weakness and/or numbness of limbs, back pain, paralysis, sensory loss, and motor deficits.

-Nichole’s life story is certainly an inspiration to us, and we are so pleased to be able to contribute a piece toward her future dreams and goals!
+Nichole’s life story is certainly an inspiration!
+We’re honored to be able to contribute to her education and her future dreams!